nehemiaobati/appbackup/README.md

 Core Lifecycle & State Management

-__construct(...): Initializes the bot, dependencies, logger, and loads all configurations.
+`__construct(...)`: Initializes the bot, dependencies, logger, and loads all configurations.

-run(): The main entry point that starts the event loop and the entire bot lifecycle.
+`run()`: The main entry point that starts the event loop and the entire bot lifecycle.

-stop(): Gracefully stops the bot, cancels timers, and closes connections.
+`stop()`: Gracefully stops the bot, cancels timers, and closes connections.

-transitionToState(string $newState, array $context = []): The central state management function.
+`transitionToState(string $newState, array $context = [])`: The central state management function.
 All changes to the bot's operational state must pass through this method, which logs the transition and ensures predictable behavior.

-$botState: A private string property that holds the current state of the bot (e.g., STATE_IDLE, STATE_POSITION_ACTIVE).
+`$botState`: A private string property that holds the current state of the bot (e.g., `STATE_IDLE`, `STATE_POSITION_ACTIVE`).
 This replaces the old collection of boolean flags.

 WebSocket & Timer Event Handlers

-handleUserDataStreamEvent(array $eventData): A dispatcher that routes incoming user data events to more specific handlers.
+`handleUserDataStreamEvent(array $eventData)`: A dispatcher that routes incoming user data events to more specific handlers.

-onOrderTradeUpdate(array $orderData): The primary driver of state transitions during a trade.
-It handles order fills, cancellations, and rejections, moving the bot from ORDER_PENDING to POSITION_UNPROTECTED, and triggering the final cleanup when a position is closed.
+`onOrderTradeUpdate(array $orderData)`: The primary driver of state transitions during a trade.
+It handles order fills, cancellations, and rejections, moving the bot from `ORDER_PENDING` to `POSITION_UNPROTECTED`, and triggering the final cleanup when a position is closed.

-onAccountUpdate(array $accountData): Monitors for external account changes, such as a position being closed manually on the Binance website, and triggers a state reconciliation.
+`onAccountUpdate(array $accountData)`: Monitors for external account changes, such as a position being closed manually on the Binance website, and triggers a state reconciliation.

-onListenKeyExpired(): Manages the renewal of the WebSocket listen key.
+`onListenKeyExpired()`: Manages the renewal of the WebSocket listen key.

-setupTimers(): Configures all periodic timers for heartbeats, AI updates, and order timeout checks.
+`setupTimers()`: Configures all periodic timers for heartbeats, AI updates, and order timeout checks.

 AI Decision & Execution Logic

-triggerAIUpdate(bool $isEmergency = false): Initiates the AI decision cycle, transitioning the bot to the EVALUATING state.
+`triggerAIUpdate(bool $isEmergency = false)`: Initiates the AI decision cycle, transitioning the bot to the `EVALUATING` state.

-executeAIDecision(array $decision): This is the central decision dispatcher and safety supervisor.
+`executeAIDecision(array $decision)`: This is the central decision dispatcher and safety supervisor.
 It receives the AI's suggested action and, based on the bot's current state, determines the final action to execute.
 It can override the AI's decision for safety, for example:
     *   If the bot is in `STATE_POSITION_UNPROTECTED`, it will force a `CLOSE_POSITION` to mitigate risk, regardless of the AI's suggestion.
     *   If the AI suggests `OPEN_POSITION` while a position already exists, the bot will override it to `HOLD_POSITION` to prevent multiple concurrent positions (unless configured otherwise).
     *   If the AI suggests an action like `CLOSE_POSITION` while the bot is `IDLE`, it will be overridden to `DO_NOTHING`.
 This method ensures that the bot's actions are always logical and safe within its state machine.

-validateOpenPositionParams(array $params): A crucial security function that performs strict validation on all parameters provided by the AI before a trade is placed.
+`validateOpenPositionParams(array $params)`: A crucial security function that performs strict validation on all parameters provided by the AI before a trade is placed.
 It checks for logical consistency (e.g., SL/TP placement relative to entry price) in addition to valid data types.
+It also determines the trade quantity based on the bot's configuration (`quantity_determination_method`), either using the AI's suggested value or calculating it from `initialMarginTargetUsdt`.

 Position & Order Management

-attemptOpenPosition(): Called from a state handler to place the initial limit entry order.
+`attemptOpenPosition()`: Called from a state handler to place the initial limit entry order.

-placeSlAndTpOrders(): Called immediately after an entry order is filled.
-Its sole purpose is to place protective SL and TP orders and move the bot to the safe STATE_POSITION_ACTIVE.
+`placeSlAndTpOrders()`: Called immediately after an entry order is filled.
+Its sole purpose is to place protective SL and TP orders and move the bot to the safe `STATE_POSITION_ACTIVE`.

-attemptClosePositionByAI(bool $isEmergency = false): Initiates a market close of the current position.
+`attemptClosePositionByAI(bool $isEmergency = false)`: Initiates a market close of the current position.

-handlePositionClosed(): A central cleanup function triggered when any closing event occurs.
-It cancels any remaining orders and transitions the bot back to the STATE_IDLE.
+`handlePositionClosed()`: A central cleanup function triggered when any closing event occurs.
+It cancels any remaining orders and transitions the bot back to the `STATE_IDLE`.

 Recreation Guide